Gun laws in Massachusetts

 Gun laws in Massachusetts regulate the sale, possession, and use of firearms and ammunition in the Commonwealth of Massachusetts in the United States.
 These laws are among the most restrictive in the entire country.

+On July 25, 2024, Maura Healey, the Governor of Massachusetts, signed An Act Modernizing Firearms Laws (H.4885) described as "the state's most significant gun safety legislation in a decade."
+Changes per H.4885 were due to go into effect 90 days from the date of signing, on October 23, 2024.
+However, the governor signed an emergency measure on October 2, 2024, which put the Act into effect on that date.
+Efforts to suspend the Act for two years, via a citizens' initiative, were ongoing at that time.
+Some aspects of the Act, such as requiring live-fire training for prospective gun owners, have been delayed by action of the state legislature.

 Summary table

+Note: this section does not yet reflect changes per An Act Modernizing Firearms Laws (H.4885).

+Regulations and processes

+Note: this section does not yet reflect changes per An Act Modernizing Firearms Laws (H.4885).

 Licensing process

-Massachusetts law requires firearm owners to be licensed through their local Police Department or the Massachusetts State Police if no local licensing authority is available.
+Massachusetts law requires firearm owners to be licensed through their local police department, or the Massachusetts State Police if no local licensing authority is available.
 A license is required by state law for buying firearms and ammunition.
-An applicant must have passed a State approved firearm safety course before applying for a license.
+An applicant must have passed a state-approved firearm safety course before applying for a license.

-All applications, interviews, fees, and fingerprinting are done at the local Police Department then sent electronically to the Massachusetts Criminal History Board for the mandatory background checks and processing.
-All approved applicants will receive their license from the issuing Police Department.
+All applications, interviews, fees, and fingerprinting are done at the local police department then sent electronically to the Massachusetts Criminal History Board for the mandatory background checks and processing.
+All approved applicants will receive their license from the issuing police department.
 All licensing information is stored by the Criminal History Board.
-Non-residents who are planning on carrying in the state must apply for a temporary license to carry (LTC) through the State Police before their travel.
+Non-residents who are planning on carrying in the state must apply for a temporary license to carry (LTC) through the Massachusetts State Police before their travel.

-Mandatory reporting of transfers

-All Massachusetts residents who sell, transfer, inherit, or lose a firearm are required to report the sale, transfer, inheritance, or loss of the firearms to the Department of Criminal Justice Information Services Firearms Records Bureau by filing a FA-10 form.